kshaffer/kshaffer.github.io/_posts/2017-01-19-data-mining-the-new-york-philharmonic-performance-history.md

 A number of musicians began to boycott or avoid performing the music of Richard Wagner in the late 1930s, <a href="https://www.theguardian.com/music/2002/sep/06/classicalmusicandopera.artsfeatures" target="blank_">as recounted by conductor Daniel Barenboim</a>.
 Wagner was known as "Hitler's favorite composer," and his music was used prominently in the Reich.
 The Israel Philharmonic stopped performing his music in 1938, Arturo Toscanini (who occupies a not insignificant share of this dataset as a conductor) stopped performing at Wagner festivals in Bayreuth, etc. Looking at the NY Philharmonic data, it seems like this may be a broader trend.

-In addition to Wagner's decline between WWI and the early Cold War, I notice another significant wartime change, this time an increase.
+In addition to Wagner's decline between WWI and the early Cold War, we can see another significant wartime change, this time an increase.
 From 1939 to 1946, Tchaikovsky's share of the NY Philharmonic's repertoire rose precipitously to his highest (normalized) share in the entire corpus.
 Could this be due to Russia's role in the Grand Alliance?
 I don't know.
 I *do* know that during World War II, then-living Russian composer Dmitri Shostakovich was widely performed in the US as part of a pro-Russia, anti-Nazi wartime propaganda effort (see below).
 Could Tchaikovsky have been part of that?
 I don't know the history of it.
 But I wouldn't be surprised.
+I also wouldn't be surprised if Tchaikovsky simply filled the role of popular, grand, Romantic composer ... who wasn't German.
 (Any Tchaikovsky scholars have a perspective to add?)

 <img src="/assets/images/nyphil_russians_wartime.png" />

 ## Conclusion

+This is just a start, but I think they're interesting findings.
+As a music student and scholar, I never studied performance trends like this.
+My studies were mostly focused on musical structures and the evolution of compositional styles.
+But it's cool to take a different kind of empirical look at musical evolution.

-This is just a start, but if this code helps you find other insights in the corpus, please drop me a line.
+If this code helps you find other insights in the corpus, please drop me a line.
 I'm sure there's much more to be mined out of this fascinating corpus.

-So thanks, archivists of the New York Philharmonic!
-And hopefully more major orchestras will release their programming history publicly, so we can start mapping larger trends and make comparisons between them.
+And thanks to the archivists of the New York Philharmonic for putting this together!
+Hopefully more major orchestras will release their programming history publicly, so we can start mapping larger trends and make comparisons between them.

+<i>Banner image by <a href="https://www.flickr.com/photos/downthetrack/7871525476/" target="blank_">Tim Hynes</a>.</i>